DavyDaSilva/DavyDaSilva/README.md

 ## Hi there 👋

-My name is Davy, and I'm a Data Scientist currently completing my degree at Anhembi.
+My name is Davy, and I'm a Data Scientist currently completing my degree at Anhembi University.

 I've been working on several projects, and I am currently focused on building data visualisation dashboards using Power BI, while also expanding my knowledge in Machine Learning, as demonstrated in my portfolio.